Islam

 As salaamu alaykum wa rahmatullahi wa barakatuhu.

-Or, may the peace, mercy and blessings of God be with you.
+May the peace, mercy and blessings of God be with you.

 So, before you carry on, if you’re new to Islam (and Muslims), please spend a moment or two reading through this very brief introduction to Islam (whose adherents number approximately 1.2 billion).